-Refrain from discussing the robbery with anyone except Credit Union officers and police.
-All inquiries should be referred to the Credit Union President.
+Refrain from discussing the robbery with anyone except Credit Union officers and law enforcement.
+All inquiries should be referred to the CEO or their delegate.

 MANAGEMENT PROCEDURES AFTER A ROBBERY.
 After a robbery, management should do (or delegate) the following duties: